Oncology Patient Care Traineeship

 The tuition for the Oncology Patient Care Traineeship program is $7,050.
 Applicants who are accepted into the program can elect to pay their tuition payment in full or participate in a payment plan.

 Upon acceptance into the traineeship, trainees will be sent a declaration of payment form with the option of entering into a payment plan with the ASHP Foundation.
-The ASHP Foundation will work with individuals on an individualized payment plan for applicants who apply prior to the January 15, 2014, deadline.
 The first payment is due upon program commencement and final payment is due before the experiential education.

 • Sites and Faculty